itpartnersillinois/ylf/community.md

 pageTitle: Community Day Celebration
 headerImage: /img/header/header-community.jpg
 ---
-2024 Date Coming Soon
+2024 Dates Coming Soon*

 ## A fun day for the entire family!

 Champaign-Urbana and surrounding area families and community members are invited to celebrate youth literature at the Festival's Community Day Celebration, a free event, open to the public.
 Author readings, book signings, puppet shows, live music, art displays, and a variety of hands-on activities for children will all be part of the fun!

-Dates and Venue will be announced soon!

 ![Community Day Schedule](/img/community/schedule-sessions-draft-12-revised_3-21-19.png)

 [View, download, and print the 2019 Community Day schedule PDF](/docs/schedule-sessions-draft-12-revised_3-21-19.pdf).

-## See below for setails on last event's entertainment!
+## See below for details on last event's entertainment!

 {{ "https://www.youtube.com/embed/_KRXBz_VxQM" || addVideo }}